Jay4869/Data-Science/Books & Notes/Notes/Deep Learning Concepts.md

 3. The model size is actually substantially smaller due to the usage of global average pooling rather than fully-connected layers, down to 102MB for ResNet50

 ## Recurrent Neural Network (RNN)
-RNN is a family of neural networks for processing sequential data that use their internal state (memory) to process sequences of the entire history of previous inputs in each output.
+RNN is a family of neural networks for processing sequential data that signals travel in both directions, creating a looped network.
+It considers the current input with the previously received inputs for generating the output of a layer and can memorize past data due to its internal memory.

 1. A single time step of the input is provided to the network.
 2. Then calculate its current state using set of current input and the previous state.
-3. The current ht becomes $h_{t-1}$ for the next time step.
+3. The current hit becomes $h_{t-1}$ for the next time step.
 4. One can go as many time steps according to the problem and join the information from all the previous states.
 5. Once all the time steps are completed the final current state is used to calculate the output.
 6. The output is then compared to the actual output i.e the target output and the error is generated.